 Asian retail investors are increasingly flexing their muscles and becoming important participants in the derivatives market.
-CME Group’s retail trading volume has risen 40 percent from 2015 to 2017, with the top three traded products in Asia Pacific being crude oil futures, E-mini S&P 500 futures and gold futures.
-Over the past two years, nearly half of all retail clients acquired globally by CME Group are from Asia Pacific, signifying that interest from this particular group of traders in this region is on the rise.
+CME Group’s retail trading volume has risen 40 percent from 2015 to 2017, with the top three traded products in the Asia-Pacific being crude oil futures, E-mini S&P 500 futures, and gold futures.
+Over the past two years, nearly half of all retail clients acquired globally by CME Group are from the Asia-Pacific, signifying that interest from this particular group of traders in this region is on the rise.

-The growth of retail participation in the futures and options market in Asia Pacific is partly a result of road shows and various education efforts by various derivatives exchanges to demystify derivatives trading, leading to heightened awareness.
+The growth of retail participation in the futures and options market in the Asia-Pacific is partly a result of roadshows and various education efforts by various derivatives exchanges to demystify derivatives trading, leading to heightened awareness.
 At the same time, the strong risk appetite of retail investors as well as an increasingly cash-rich middle-class, who are familiar with futures and options trading, has further contributed to the growth of retail derivatives trading in this region.

 Trading patterns of Asian retail investors are also evolving, and they are increasingly seeking multiple products to boost return opportunities.
 Since many of these derivative products have a low correlation to traditional equity and fixed income securities, retail investors look to the futures and options market for diversification with an eye on global investment opportunities for risk management.

 Investor education is another key reason for the increased participation of retail traders in derivatives trading.
 To this end, we launched CME Institute to provide investors with an innovative online platform to learn about trading futures and options.
 Working with partners across the industry, the online platform offers live instructions, interactive training modules, and market research.
 Through CME Institute, participants also get to learn about numerous trading strategies and can test them out in a simulated trading environment.

 Retail Investors Gaining Prominence